fivethirtyeight/data/world-cup-predictions/README.md

 `cup` | Chance of making it to the final game
 `win` | Chance of winning the whole thing

-__Note:__ Projections from June 27 onward reflect an [improvement to FiveThirtyEight's methodology for projecting knockout-round results](http://fivethirtyeight.com/datalab/extra-time-isnt-a-crapshoot-in-the-knockout-round-but-penalties-are/) that estimates each team's probability of winning in extra time based on their SPI ratings.
+__Note:__ Projections from June 27 onward reflect an [improvement to FiveThirtyEight's methodology for projecting knockout-round results](http://fivethirtyeight.com/datalab/extra-time-isnt-a-crapshoot-in-the-knockout-round-but-penalties-are/) that estimates each team's probability of winning in extra time based on its SPI ratings.
 Projections prior to June 27 instead split all extra-time games 50-50.

 For the World Cup predictions interactive, [click here](http://fivethirtyeight.com/interactives/world-cup/).